 Canned food contains 68% to 78% water.
 Because of the high moisture content, such foods usually contain more meat, seafood, or poultry than dry foods.
 They also may contain textured proteins from such grains as wheat and soy.

 Dogs with urinary tract problems may do better on canned food because of the higher moisture content.
-And if your dog likes to eat a lot but is overweight, canned food will help fill him up with fewer calories.
+And if your dog likes to eat a lot but is overweight, canned food will help fill them up with fewer calories.
 However, canned food will become stale quickly if left uneaten.

 Semi-moist foods contain 25% to 40% water.
 To help the food stay soft and preserve shelf life, manufacturers add substances that preserve moisture such as sugar, propylene, glycol, and salts.